FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

  - Currently, there is no way to edit configuration files other than manually, and a generic "configuration file failed to load" error occurs when there is a syntax error.
 It would be nice to have a seperate visual editor for configuration files.
  - Generally speaking, more specific error reporting would be nice.
  - Old CPU Simulator integration?

-# <a name="known-issues"></a>Known Issues
- - The compatibility layers have no effect when using Server Mode.

 # Questions And Answers
 **Is there is Linux version?**